 Is the radiation dangerous?

-All staff involved in the medical exposure of patients are highly trained to ensure the radiation dose delivered as part of the scan is as low as reasonably achievable while ensuring we can get high quality diagnostic images.
+All staff involved in the medical exposure of patients are highly trained to ensure the radiation dose delivered as part of the scan is as low as achievable while ensuring we can get high quality diagnostic images.

-It is the duty of Doctors who order scans, and Radiology staff who carry out the scans to ensure that the scans are justified.
+It is the duty of doctors who order scans, and radiology staff who carry out the scans to ensure that the scans are justified.
 This means that staff must ensure that when scans are ordered, the benefits from making the right diagnosis and consequently giving you the right treatment outweigh any small risk involved.

 If treatment decisions depend on findings, then the risk to your health from not having the scan is likely to be much greater than that from the scan itself.